Mamello-Molokwane/pre-programme-learning/README.md

     catching what I think is the most common type of error when it comes to user input, ValueError.
     Grocery and outdated were a bit more challenging especially outdated because the amount of ValueErrors I had to catch and handle.
 Even though they were more challenging solving them gave me the most confidence in error handling and using dictionaries.
 I enjoy week 3 and now onto week 4 of CS50P.

+### Week 6
+    Week 4 of CS50P complete.
+Week for was about libraries which was an interesting lesson and the problems most included the sys library.
+I'd say the only part challenging about these problem sets was having to learn about command-line arguments but once I got it it pretty simple.
+I did enjoy the bitcoin one from the probelem set.
+Learning about API's opens doors on what is possible and about a lot open source material out there.

+### Week 7
+    Completed week 5 of CS50P.
+The topic was on unit tests which is just creating a seperate file from your main code to test the main code.
+This lesson was relatively straight forward to learn compared to the others as there there's not much logic that you have to learn.
+The tricky thing about this lesson was that I had to restracture some of my past code to be able to test it, but other than that it was a breather.